Abinesh0610/Abinesh-3D----Generator/README.md

 ## 🌐 Overview

-NeuroNesh 3D is a comprehensive web-based platform that leverages the **Tripo AI v2 API** to transform 2D images and text descriptions into high-fidelity 3D models.
+Abinesh 3D is a comprehensive web-based platform that leverages the **Tripo AI v2 API** to transform 2D images and text descriptions into high-fidelity 3D models.
 The application features a cyberpunk-inspired premium UI with a real-time WebGL viewport, an asynchronous task pipeline, and support for the full suite of Tripo's AI capabilities — including mesh refinement, stylization, animation rigging, and cross-format conversion.

 ---